Weekend fishing opportunities

 NORTH AND SOUTH SANTIAM: steelhead, trout

 River levels best for fishing are below 3,000 cfs at the Mehama gauge.
-You may check for current conditions at http://waterdata.usgs.gov.
+Current conditions

-CAUTION: We received a report of a downed tree obstructing the Lower Bennett dam boat slide on the North Santiam at Stayton.
-Boaters are advised to use the south channel and the boat slide on Upper Bennett dam to get passed that section of the river.
-The section between Shelburn and Green’s Bridge remains hazardous for boaters because of downed trees and multiple side channels.
-Better bets are the floats below Green’s Bridge and above Stayton when conditions improve.
+CAUTION: The section between Shelburn and Green’s Bridge remains hazardous for boaters because of downed trees and multiple side channels.
+Better bets are the floats below Green’s Bridge and above Stayton.

 SALMON CREEK: trout

-Salt Creek is a tributary to the Middle Fork Willamette River east of Oakridge, and
+Salmon Creek is a tributary to the Middle Fork Willamette River east of Oakridge.
+It is open to catch-and-release angling for trout using flies and lures through April 26, 2014.

 SALT CREEK: trout

-Salt Creek is a tributary to the Middle Fork Willamette River east of Oakridge, and
+Salt Creek is a tributary to the Middle Fork Willamette River east of Oakridge.
+It is open to catch-and-release angling for trout using flies and lures through April 26, 2014.

 -Photo by Jessica Sall-